Family Therapy

 What is family therapy?

 When a family is under stress, everyone feels it.
 Conflict may increase, communication may break down, emotions may escalate quickly, or one family member's struggle may begin affecting the whole system.
 Family therapy offers a place to slow things down, better understand what is happening within the family, and begin creating more connection, clarity, and stability.
-At Bozeman Therapy & Counseling, we provide family therapy for families who want help improving communication, working through tension, supporting one another more effectively, and navigating challenges together.
+At Bozeman Therapy & Counseling, we provide family therapy for families who want help improving communication, working through conflict, navigating major transitions, and supporting one another more effectively as they move through them together.

 When one part of the family hurts, everyone feels it.
 Therapy helps the whole system heal.